1. Green kit kat, the current favourite

 3. Splashback to the ceiling

 Running the splashback tile all the way up behind open shelving or a rangehood makes a small kitchen feel taller and gives an ordinary tile a premium result.
-Works especially well with handmade look 100x100 squares.
+Works especially well with zellige look tiles and handmade look 100x100 squares.

 4. Marble look, none of the maintenance